fivetran/dbt_package_updater/README.md

 ```

 #### Update Required dbt Version (WIP) 🚧
-see if i can fix
+> This currently does not work as intended.
+Issue

 #### Update Fivetran_utils dependency version (WIP) 🚧
 see if i can fix

 ### Actual Code Change Configs
 So what changes are we trying to roll out to these packages anyways?
+If you do not want to run any of the following functions, make sure the relevant `package_manager.yml` config is commented out.

 #### Removing Files ([source](package_updates.py))
 Update the `files-to-remove` list in `package_manager.yml` with the files' file paths you would like to remove.
 The path starts from the root directory of the dbt project you are updating.